 After 552 relief appearances, Mike Stanton starts a major league game, breaking Gary Lavelle's record for most appearances prior to starting a game.
 The southpaw shuts out Seattle for four innings, giving up two hits, in New York's 6-1 victory at Yankee Stadium.

 Although the deed will not be officially recognized as tying a record because the game against the Reds goes extra innings, Diamondback southpaw fireballer Randy Johnson joins Roger Clemens and Kerry Wood as the only pitchers ever to strike out 20 hitters over nine innings.
-After being pulled in the ninth, the three-time Cy Young Award winner does not get an opportunity to break Senators' Tom Cheney's major league mark of 21 strikeouts recorded in a 16-inning contest on September 12, 1962 against the Orioles.
+After being pulled in the ninth, the three-time Cy Young Award winner does not get an opportunity to break Tom Cheney's major league mark of 21 strikeouts recorded by the 27 year-old Senator right-hander in a 16-inning contest on September 12, 1962 against the Orioles.

 In a 3-1 Yankee victory over Tampa Bay at Tropicana Field, Mariano Rivera saves his 225th game as a Yankee to establish a new franchise record.
 The previous mark of 224 was set in 1990 by Dave Righetti.